Monday, 12 November 2012

 Forming the boundary between the High Peak of Derbyshire and Yorkshire, the giant gritstone edge situated to the west of Sheffield is a magnet to outdoor enthusiasts of all types, climbers in particular; drawing them in from the nearby cities and providing a spectacular vista that is accessible to almost anybody.
 I am of course referring to Stanage Edge (popularly referred to as just Stanage), one of a number of rugged edges that can be found throughout the District and probably the best known and the most visited.
 Our walk, starting in Hathersage, would climb up to Stanage before walking the ridge to Burbage Rocks and returning via Mother Cap and Over Owler Tor, making the most of some fine autumn weather.
 This is a retrospective write up so some detail may be a bit vague.

-Starting in the wonderful village of Hathersage, we began the walk along Baulk Lane, a pleasant farm track that runs alongside Hood Brook.
-This gradual start allowed me not only to get to grips with some new mapping on the GPS (OS no-less), it also gave my new-ish boots another decent wearing in.
-After reaching Bronte Cottage, a short section of road lead us back onto the path and up towards North Lees and the foot of Stanage Edge.
-The autumn weather was definitely on our side today with a vast array of colours being picked out by the low sun.
+Starting in the wonderful village of Hathersage, we began our walk along Baulk Lane, a pleasant farm track that runs alongside Hood Brook.
+This gradual start allowed me to get to grips with some new OS mapping on the GPS while giving my relatively new boots another decent wearing-in.
+After reaching Bronte Cottage, a short section of road led us back onto the path and up towards North Lees at the foot of Stanage Edge.
+The autumn weather was certainly on our side, with the low sun picking out a vast array of colours across the landscape.

 Baulk Lane leads from Hathersage towards to foot of Stanage